 In the event of an evacuation, if you do not have personal transportation, make plans with relatives, friends or colleagues, or contact your local Emergency Management Office.
-If possible, check with staff and ensure that everyone has a means to evacuate.
-Carpooling among staff members might be an option worth exploring.
 It is important that you have a means of evacuation that includes the ability to bring your emergency supply kit with you.
-If you have a vehicle, make certain you keep the fuel tank full if evacuation is a possibility.
+If you have a vehicle, make certain you keep the fuel tank filled if evacuation seems likely.
 Gas stations may be closed during an emergency, run out of fuel or be unable to pump gas during power outages.
-Be aware of designated evacuation routes.
-Keep the car radio tuned to an EAS station.
+When traveling, be aware of designated evacuation routes.
+Keep the car radio tuned to an EAS (Emergency Alert System) station.